Tamar Valley Top 10 Things to Do

-The Tamar Valley stretches 60 kilometres north from Launceston to the Bass Strait along the Tamar River.
-It is Tasmania's oldest wine region, with over 30 wineries to explore.
-The region also has fascinating museums, incredible national parks, wetlands, and world-class tourist attractions.
+The Tamar Valley stretches 60 kilometres from Launceston to the Bass Strait along the Tamar River, making it one of Tasmania’s most diverse and scenic regions.
+It is the state’s oldest wine region, home to more than 30 cellar doors, as well as fascinating museums, beautiful wetlands, national parks, and world-class attractions.

-As you drive through the Tamar Valley, you will see rolling hills, majestic vineyards and stunning panoramic views.
+As you drive through the Tamar Valley, you’ll be rewarded with rolling hills, elegant vineyards, and sweeping panoramic views at every turn.

 Beaconsfield Heritage Centre